gvhconnect/go4wd-init_2/content/_index.md

       - number: 1
         suffix:
         text: US Patents filed
-  - _bookshop_name: about
-    preheading: How We Work
-    heading: >-
-      We listen to Clients, their competitors, and their customers, and work collaboratively to define significant goals.
-    subheading: We know the power of Competitive Advantage
-    content: >-
-      We provide consulting services in strategy, marketing, product development, reporting, helping companies to reach their highest level.
-We optimize business processes, making them easier.
   - _bookshop_name: start
     preheading: Technology is Core
     heading: We use technology as a key pivot into the future.